 Despite economy-wide layoffs, some companies are still hiring, and we're promoting this site to hiring managers as a free resource to find qualified candidates.
 Hopefully blist can help you land on your feet.

+Kevin Merritt is the founder and CEO of blist, a web-based list-sharing and database application.
 As always, GRS does not accept paid posts.
-Though this article promotes Kevin’s sites, I accepted it for publication because it contains great information and links to excellent resources.
+Though this article promotes Kevin's sites, I accepted it for publication because it contains great information and links to excellent resources.